January 15, 2026 (1mo ago) — last updated February 28, 2026 (4d ago)

 Introduction

-Embed referrals directly into your product with subtle, contextual in-app pop-ups, modals, or sticky bars that surface a unique, pre-generated referral link.
+Embed referrals directly in your product with subtle, contextual in-app pop-ups, modals, or sticky bars that surface a unique, pre-generated referral link.
 The goal is to remove friction so users can copy and share instantly without leaving their workflow.

 A mobile phone displaying a referral program screen with a ‘Copy’ button.